dymodi/dymodi.github.io/Research/Meeting-Summaries.md

 2. What is the main challenge?
 Scale?
 Food delivery?
 3. Maybe I can search some paper and find the challenges and tell a good story.
 That is, make a tentative introduction.

-10/09
-1. Prepare for the 2018 MobiSys (12/08 DDL).
-I will prepare an outline in this week.

 09/21
 1. In future deployment, the transmission power will be reduced so that it can only be heared within the shop.
 2. Based on 1. each beacon data can match to a POI.
 What we care is not multiple beacons heared at the same time, but the time difference between each

 09/20
 1. Discover and Solve the advanced problem by removing the assumptions.
 For example, if we do not assume that rider are walking at a constant speed (1m/s) indoor, the problem will become more complexity.
-2. Find some other topics and reach out to other people.
-Turn to PMO for help.

 09/19
 1. Location correction has been studies many years ago, so it's not a good idea to wirte a paper only on POI correction.
 2. For algorithm and related work of location correction, please read Hwang's 2007 paper.
 3. The main idea of my paper should be "We build a large scale real world indoor localization system basede on iBeacon protocol.
 In building this system, we met the following pracitcal problems and address them with novel methods."
-4. Currently we have the following topics: "POI correction", "Security", "Risk Control".
-I can work on these topics and come up with new ones recently.

 ## Potential Topics
 * Delivery Map based on Time